mlvandijk/gsrestservice/README.md

 https://spring.io/guides/gs/rest-service/

 ## How to run the project
 If you are using Maven, you can run the application using 'mvn spring-boot:run'.
-Or you can build the JAR file with 'mvn clean package'.

-Then you can run the JAR file:
-'java -jar target/gs-rest-service-0.1.0.jar'

 ## How to test the service
 Once the project is running, go to: http://localhost:8080/greeting